babelsociety/website/content/blog/in-depth-economy/index.md

 Imagine to enter into a store, get all the groceries you need, scanning each item as you go as already happen in many supermarkets, and then just go back home.
 No cashier and check-in is needed because everything is free.
 With the right technology we can even remove the need to manually scan each product, as Amazon already experimented with "[Just Walk Out Shopping](https://justwalkout.com/)".

-Through our smartphone we will access a detailed product page, with all the information necessary to decide which product better fit our preferences.
-Each product will also have a section with people opinions over it.
+Through our smartphone we have easy access to a detailed product page, with all the information necessary to decide which product better fit our preferences.
+Each product will also have a section for people opinions.

 ### Foreign products